mstacm/executive-wiki/events/acm_donuts.rst

 + It is recommended to host these on **Tuesday** since time between classes is longer and more students are likely to be on campus as it is the middle of the week.
-+ **Price Guidelines** - $1 for donuts and $.50 for coffee, but it is recommended to change the price for promotions such as 'download our app for a free donut'.
++ **Price Guidelines** - We have chosen to use a 'pay what you want' model for donutes which means that students can pay anywhere from $0 to $100 for a donut.
+This will promote people to come up to the table to learn about ACM events and activities, but also give them the possibility to help donate and support the event to continue.
+The recommend price for students would be $1 for donuts and $.50 for coffee, but it is recommended to change the price for promotions such as 'download our app for a free donut'.
++ Make sure to email donut king at dkrolla@gmail.com to ask for bulk deals and tell them that we are tax exempt.

 .. _events-acm_donuts-locations: